 Get Help from a Criminal Defense Attorney

 Have you been accused or charged with driving with a loaded gun that was not locked away?
-You need the help of an experienced Los Angeles criminal defense lawyer at Simmrin Law Group.
+If you face misdemeanor or felony charges for driving with a gun in your car under California law, you need the help of an experienced Los Angeles criminal defense lawyer at Simmrin Law Group.

-Call us or fill out our contact form to schedule a free consultation.
+Contact us today to schedule a free consultation.
 We will explain the law and possible defenses we can use to resolve this criminal charge.
 We will review the details of your case and answer any questions that you may have.
-There is no obligation to retain our services, so contact us today risk-free.
+There is no obligation to retain our services.